TracyGJG/microfrontend-pubsub/README.md

 1. MF2 publishes a message on Topic B, to which both MF1 and MF3 subscribe.
 1. MF3 publishes a message on Topic A that is again received by MF2, only.
 1. MF3 can also publish a message on Topic C that is received by both MF1 and MF2.

+## NB

+It appears that custom events fail CORS restrictions crossing the iFrame boundary.
+This means, out of the two communication approaches exercised in this project, only the Post Message mechanism works when the URL of the iFrame content is from a different origin to the containing page.